Exhaustive goodness-of-fit via smoothed inference and graphics: Smooth tests via LP score functions

-An important advantage of referring to estimators of the form in \eqref{skewGest} is that the graph of $\widehat{d}(u;G,F)$ allows us to visualize where and how the true model of the data deviates from the hypothesized model $g$.
+A useful feature of estimators of the form in \eqref{skewGest} is that the graph of $\widehat{d}(u;G,F)$ allows us to visualize where and how the true model of the data deviates from the hypothesized model $g$.
 For our toy examples, the graphs of different estimators of $d$ are displayed in the bottom panels of Figure \ref{fig1}.
 In the discrete case, the comparison density estimators considered are below one in correspondence of the most extreme quantiles, suggesting that the Poisson pmf overestimates the tails of the true underlying Binomial distribution.
 In the continuous setting, the comparison density estimator deviates mildly from one, suggesting that the polynomial pdf may overestimate the right tail of the truncated normal.
-Finally, the upper panels show how, in virtue of \eqref{skewGest}, $\widehat{d}$ automatically updates $g$ in the direction of $f$.
+Finally, the upper panels show how, in virtue of the decomposition in \eqref{skewGest}, $\widehat{d}$ automatically updates $g$ in the direction of $f$.